In case you didn’t get the memo, remote working is here to stay.

 With most governments asking their people to stay home and avoid any public risk, some organizations are going fully remote, indefinitely.

-However, understand that there’s no right way to manage creative projects.
-Remote project management is different for every organization.
+However, understand that there’s no right way in creative project management.
+Remote creative project management is different for every organization.
 Like most things, don’t put strict limitations on a project’s journey.

 Some closing tips for successful remote project management for creative teams:

-- Brainstorm with different teams to build a project management structure
+- Brainstorm with different teams to build a creative project management structure

 - Make sure to have transparent communications in place

 - Don’t put strict limitations.
-Tweak and adjust the project management structure to make it intuitive.
+Tweak and adjust the creative project management structure to make it intuitive.

 - Make technology part of your structure.
-Identify tools that encourage productivity and seamless approvals processes.
+Identify tools that encourage productivity and seamless creative approvals processes.